DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: DA4Event

 \section{DA4Event}

-As pointed out by \cite{gehrig2020video} and \cite{stoffregen2020reducing} the differences between simulated and real events causes a drop in performance in several applications, independently by their representation.
-While \cite{gehrig2020video} and \cite{stoffregen2020reducing} propose to solve the problem by acting on the events generation, our insight is to see the problem as a \textit{domain-shift} related issue.
-In this case, the domain shift between simulated and real data (see Figure \ref{img:events_real_vs_sim}) is not in the visual appearance, which usually characterizes the visual shift in images, (e.g., illumination changes, different environment, style changes), nor in the objects' shapes and structures, which are correctly represented in the simulated event data.
-The main gap is due to a different events distribution in correspondence to local brightness changes.
-Indeed, simulators do not take into account some non-idealities typical of real cameras, such as the minimum threshold C to trigger an event, which may vary in event cameras, the refractory period of event pixels, which can cause events' loss and reflect in texture inconsistencies, and real-world noise sources.
+As pointed out by \cite{gehrig2020video} and \cite{stoffregen2020reducing}, the differences between simulated and real events (Figure \ref{img:events_real_vs_sim}) cause a drop in performance in several applications, independently by their representation.
+We refer to this gap as the \textit{Sim-to-Real} gap in events.
+While \cite{gehrig2020video} and \cite{stoffregen2020reducing} propose to solve the problem by acting on events' generation, our insight is to see the problem as a \textit{domain-shift} related issue.
+In this case, the domain shift is not in the visual appearance, as in the the well-known \textit{Synth-to-Real} shift existing between rendered RGB images \cite{blender2018} and real RGB ones.
+Indeed, the main gap is due to a different event distribution in correspondence to local brightness changes.
+In fact, simulators do not take into account some non-idealities typical of real cameras, such as the minimum threshold C to trigger an event, or the refractory period of event pixels, which may vary in event cameras.

-In this work, we show that by aligning the features distribution of the source simulated domain and a target real domain, UDA methods successfully reduce the \textit{Sim-to-Real} gap for event cameras, enabling neural networks to take advantage of both simulated data and real unlabeled events at training time.
-We believe this is a significant step in unlocking event-cameras potential to new tasks, especially those requiring fine-grained precise annotations, as it enables to exploit the ease of simulation as well as real event sequences that are easy to gather when unlabeled.
-To fulfill this goal, we test several UDA algorithms, which we describe in detail in Section~\ref{UDA_algorithms}.
+In this work, we show that by aligning the feature distribution of the source simulated domain and a target real one, UDA methods successfully reduce the \textit{Sim-to-Real} gap for event cameras, enabling neural networks to take advantage of both simulated data and real unlabeled events at training time.
+We also extend our analysis to the \textit{Synth-to-Real} gap, by pairing both synthetic rendered images and real ones with the corresponding simulated events, showing how the simulated event modality is affected by this shift and how it can benefit from UDA techniques.
+This is different from a concurrent work \cite{cannici2021nrod} that studies the combined effect of \textit{Sim-to-Real} and \textit{Synth-to-Real} shifts.
+Indeed, \cite{cannici2021nrod} proposes an ad-hoc dataset to study this shift by providing real event data recorded through an event camera rather than obtained through simulation.
+However, \cite{cannici2021nrod} does not provide an analysis on the impact of the single components of this combined shift, which is instead provided in this work.